liquidinvestigations/cluster/Readme.md

 * To control the daemons, run `./cluster.py supervisorctl <start|stop|restart|tail> <consul|vault|nomad>`

 * Stop everything: `./cluster.py stop`.
-This will drain the Nomad node and kill supervisor.
+This will drain the Nomad node if configuration enables that.
+It will also stop supervisor with a `SIGQUIT`.
   This is triggered by `SIGTERM` and therefore by `docker stop`.

 * To run the daemons in the foreground: `./cluster.py runserver <consul|vault|nomad>`